Finder's Pick for

 Social Capital is Palihapitiya’s private venture capital firm, founded in 2011 and headquartered in San Francisco.
 The firm backs companies from a variety of industries, including Bustle, Imperium, Slack, SurveyMonkey and Wealthfront.

-You’ll need a brokerage account to invest in Social Capital Hedosophia in one of two ways:
+You will need a brokerage account to invest in Social Capital Hedosophia in one of 2 ways:

 Despite its short operating history, Social Capital Hedosophia has been busy — and has big plans for upcoming acquisitions.

-As of February 2021, Social Capital Hedosophia has a handful of companies under its belt including Virgin Galactic (SPCE); Opendoor (OPEN), a real estate portal; and Clover Health (CLOV), a Medicare Advantage plan.
-Virgin Galactic and Opendoor trade on the New York Stock Exchange (NYSE), while Clover Health trades on the Nasdaq.
+As of February 2021, Social Capital Hedosophia has a handful of companies under its belt including Virgin Galactic (NYSE: SPCE); Opendoor (NasdaqGS: OPEN), a real estate portal; and Clover Health (NasdaqGS: CLOV), a Medicare Advantage plan.

 Investors should note that Clover Health is facing a legal battle.
 Short-selling specialist Hindenburg Research on February 5 claimed Clover Health “lured retail investors into a broken business facing an active, undisclosed” Department of Justice investigation.
 Clover Health claimed it is cooperating with the SEC in an investigation launched by the report.